mmontag/chip-player-js/README.md

 # Changelog
 ## 1.3.3   dev
  * Fixed an inability to load another custom bank without of library re-initialization
+ * Optimizing the MIDI banks management system for MultiBanks (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
+ * Fixed incorrect 4-op counter which is still catch 4-op instruments on 2-op banks
+ * Fixed an incorrect processing of auto-flags

 ## 1.3.2   2018-04-24
  * Added ability to disable MUS and XMI converters